marquinTeran/-cybersecurity-test-01/report.md

 - The endpoint is now protected using JWT authentication
 - Sensitive fields like `SECRET_KEY hint` and platform details were removed
 - Only returns basic status and server name

+---

+## 🔍 Optional

+These are not required, but are good practices to consider in a real-world project.

+### 1. Input validation in `/login`

+**Description:**
+The current `/login` endpoint does not check if `username` or `password` are empty or missing

+**Risk:**
+This is not a security issue, but may cause unnecessary database queries or user confusion

+**Suggestion:**
+Add a check to return `400 Bad Request` if either field is missing or empty

+---

+### 2. Implement refresh tokens

+**Description:**
+Access tokens expire after 45 minutes.
+Users need to log in again to get a new token

+**Benefit:**
+Refresh tokens would allow longer sessions without repeated logins

+**Suggestion:**
+Add a `/refresh` endpoint and manage refresh tokens securely using a second JWT or UUID stored in the database